Trip created by Louise Kavanagh

 We do not charge single person supplements to people booking on their own.
 However, you will be expected to share a room with another person of the same sex.
 If you specifically require a single room you will have to pay the single supplement charge of €250 but this is subject to availability.

 Breakfast is provided each morning, as well as lunch and snacks throughout the trip.
-Dinner is provided every night except on Day 5 when you have a free evening and can dine where you choose.
+Dinner is provided every night.

 All meals are included in the price of this trip with the exception of dinner on day 5.
 Local pubs and restaurants offer a wide choice of local dishes.